erwan-lemonnier/s3-image-resizer/README.md

         key_name='image-w200-jpg'
     )

-    # And once more, with a different size
+    # Do it again, with a different size
     url2 = i.resize(
-        height=200
+        height=400
     ).store(
         in_bucket='my-images',
         key_name='image-h200-jpg'
     )
 ```

+## More explanation

+For method parameters, see the code (there isn't much of it ;-)

+S3ImageResizer does all image operations in-memory, without writing images to
+local files.

+S3ImageResizer uses PIL, has reasonable defaults for downsizing images and
+handle images with alpha channels nicely.

 ## Installation